mortazavilab/TALON/README.md

 ```

 ## Running TALON
 Now that you've initilialized your database, you're ready to annotate long read datasets using TALON.
 The input database is modified in place to track and quantify transcripts in the provided dataset(s).
+You can add more datasets at any time by creating a config file for them and running this command.

 ```
 python talon.py --h